 Engagement is not compliance.
 There is an incredible body of evidence that can help us understand why people disengage from mental health care.
 Develop a system that will support and measure the health equity and activation we want to see for everyone.

-Our existing systems are perfectly designed to achieve the negative outcomes we see every day.
-Learn how to dismantle failing mental health systems while constructing and measuring meaningful, health equity focused, systems transformation.
+Our existing systems are perfectly designed to achieve the racial inequities we see every day.
+Learn how to dismantle racism in mental health systems while constructing and measuring meaningful, anti-racist, and equity focused systems transformation.

 States, territories, local governmental units, health systems and community based organizations across the globe are integrating peer support providers into their systems.
 Be confident that Chacku offers a deep understanding of the most cutting edge practices of recovery-focused systems.
 Support is designed to help systems and agencies to develop a strategy, invest in peer run organizations, as well as recruit, retain, and supervise people in recovery in a variety of peer support roles.